clix-meta/clix-meta/.github/ISSUE_TEMPLATE/b1_correction-to-index-definition.md

 <!--
 If possible, please tell what specific changes are needed to the index definition table by filling in the relevant table entries below.

 Write the table entries in the empty space between the `|   |` and check that it looks right by pressing the `Preview` button above.
-If necessary toggle back to make changes /additions using the `Write` button.
+If necessary use the `Write` button to toggle back to make changes/additions.
 -->

 | *Column name* | *Present (wrong) entry* | *Suggested correction* |